Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Preliminaries

 \subsection{Bit-wise Noise}

 There are mainly two kinds of noise models: prior and posterior~\cite{giessen2014robustness,jin2005evolutionary}.
-The prior noise comes from the variation on a solution, while the posterior noise comes from the variation on the fitness of a solution.
-Previous theoretical analyses often focused on a specific prior noise model, one-bit noise.
+Let $f^n(x)$ and $f(x)$ denote the noisy and true fitness of a solution $x$, respectively.
+The prior noise comes from the variation on a solution, i.e., $f^n(x)=f(x')$, where $x'$ is generated from $x$ by random perturbations.
+The posterior noise comes from the variation on the fitness of a solution, e.g., additive noise $f^n(x)=f(x)+\delta$ and multiplicative noise $f^n(x)=f(x)\cdot \delta$, where $\delta$ is randomly drawn from some distribution.
+Previous theoretical analyses involving prior noise~\cite{dang2015efficient,droste2004analysis,giessen2014robustness,qian2016sampling,qian2015noise} often focused on a specific model, one-bit noise.
 As presented in Definition~\ref{one-bit-noise}, it flips a random bit of a solution before evaluation with probability $p$.
 However, in many realistic applications, noise can change several bits of a solution simultaneously rather than only one bit.
 We thus consider the bit-wise noise model.
 As presented in Definition~\ref{bit-wise-noise}, it happens with probability $p$, and independently flips each bit of a solution with probability $q$ before evaluation.
+We use bit-wise noise $(p,q)$ to denote the bit-wise noise model with a scenario of $(p,q)$.